 - Make paper snowflakes and hang them around the room to create a Winter Wonderland.

-- Carve snowflake designs out of flour tortillas and then make cheese quesadillas out of them.
+- Carve snowflake designs out of flour tortillas and then make bean and cheese quesadillas out of them.

 - Create indoor snow for the kids using corn starch and shaving cream.